 As provided in Section 45a-49 all contributions required under the system are to be transmitted by the Retirement Commission to the State Treasurer who shall be Custodian of the Retirement Fund with power to invest as much of the Fund as is not required for current disbursements.
-Sections 45a-44 and 45a-45 require members of the retirement system to make contributions equal to two and one-quarter percent of their earnings on which Social Security taxes are paid through the Retirement Commission and five percent of earnings in excess of that, while for those not under such Social Security coverage, retirement contributions are five percent of earnings.
+Sections 45a-44 and 45a-45 require members of the retirement system to make contributions equal to one percent of their earnings on which Social Security taxes are paid through the Retirement Commission and three and three-quarters percent of earnings in excess of that, while for those not under such Social Security coverage, retirement contributions are three and three-quarters percent of earnings.

 Section 45a-82 of the General Statutes requires that on or before July first annually the Retirement Commission shall certify to the State Treasurer, on the basis of an actuarial determination, the amount to be transferred to the Retirement Fund to maintain the actuarial plan adopted by the Retirement Commission.
 Payments of these actuarially determined funding amounts are made from the Probate Court Administration Fund.
-Actuarial valuations of the system were prepared as of December 31, 1999, 2000, and 2001.
-As a result of these valuations, it was determined that there was no unfunded actuarial accrued liability as of December 31, 1999, 2000 and 2001.
+Actuarial valuations of the system were prepared as of December 31, 2001, 2002, and 2003.
+As a result of these valuations, it was determined that there was no unfunded actuarial accrued liability as of December 31, 2001, 2002 and 2003.